swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh/index.md

 ### Checking the rle_empty implementation

-Let's try it out with the first EDFH implementation, that always returned an empty list
+Let's try it out with the first EDFH implementation, the one that always returned an empty list:

 ```fsharp {src=#rle_empty_proptest}
 let impl = rle_empty